robfatland/nexus/data/api.md

     - As they are thematically related this suggests a later simplification: One Function App rather than two
     - As noted above: It may take multiple tries or a few minutes of elapsed time before `publish` runs properly
     - `func azure functionapp publish` takes five or so minutes to complete

+## open tasks

+In the course of building this example oceanography data system, questions do come up.
+This section is the accumulator; so write more documentation on/as/for....

+- I seem to be testing using localhost:7071 on my laptop that forwards to the VM
+    - What port on the VM?
+Also 7071?
+How do I find this?
+What about the other port in VSCode?
+    - I do not believe so verify that port forwarding is used by VSCode itself
+- Because `id` and `Timestamp` are the same: One could be removed from the return value.
+    - This would visit the "remove item" function used blindly up to this point
+    - Likewise cleaning up the unnecessary extra digits
+- Not annotated yet: Start up and configure a VM on the Azure cloud as a base of operations
+- `pandas` Dataframe column zero: For sensors this is a Timestamp (not an integer)
+    - It would be helpful to review the formalism per Jake
+- ...remarks on `Azure Function Core Tools` in relation to as we know it the utility command `func`
+    - including the basic vocabulary of imperatives
+- `az login` from the Azure VM
+- ...explain how the localhost test works with the default port 7071 forward
+- ...a work-through example of using API keys provided by Azure Function Apps.
+- Still need to clear up `venv` vs `local.settings.json`: Where are the creds placed, used when, uploaded how, etc
+- VSCode
+    - Interesting error message on *activation* includes [this link for more](https://code.visualstudio.com/api/references/activation-events#Start-up) so what is this about?
+    - Why is the VSCode Python not the same as my Ubuntu environment miniconda Python?
+    - Azure VM
+        - Can this support a Jupyter notebook?
+        - Directory structure
+            - ~ can host Jupyter-style repository clones e.g. the `oceanography` Jupyter book
+                - `db-api` **tutorial periodic table API folder**
+                    - `app-env` is an **environment directory** from the tutorial
+                - `db-populate` **tutorial directory** for loading Containers in CosmosDB
+                    - `db-profile-api` **profile api folder**
+                        - `profile-app-env` **environment** subdirectory for the profile API
+                    - `db-sensor-api` **sensor api folder**
+                        - `sensor-app-env` **environment** subdirectory for the sensor API
+        - Activation commands
+            - `robotron` for the tutorial (Periodic table) API
+            - `profilotron` for the profile API
+            - `sensortron` for the sensor API
+            - Why does the `populate` process not involve installing and activating a Python environment?
+- Be sure to revisit the Easy button: GLODAP on S3